 When considering permitted hours for noisy construction works it is important to be flexible in your approach.
 Councils that apply rigid policies precluding evening or weekend works may subject particularly sensitive receptors like schools or clinics to a great deal of avoidable noise.
 In addition, depending upon the length of the project, it may be preferable to endure a period of evening and weekend works if that significantly reduces the length of the project.
 More on construction noise.

-Find out more and get professional one-to-one advice from our Knowledge Base.
+Find out more and get professional one-to-one advice.
+Check out our Resources.